awsdocs/aws-freertos-docs/doc_source/ota-agent-library.md

 ## Porting<a name="freertos-ota-porting"></a>

-For information about porting OTA functionality to your platform, see [OTA Portable Abstraction Layer](https://docs.aws.amazon.com/freertos/latest/userguide/porting-ota-pal.html)\.
+For information about porting OTA functionality to your platform, see [Porting the OTA Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ota.html) in the Amazon FreeRTOS Porting Guide\.